Is My Website Traffic Real or Bots? (2026 Data)

 Ad platform bot traffic, the IVT blind spot

-• Mobile apps: 23%, up 30% year-over-year
+• Mobile apps: 23%, up 30% year over year

-• CTV: 23%, up 44% year-over-year
+• CTV: 23%, up 44% year over year

-• Safari desktop: 30% IVT vs. 13% for Chrome
+• Safari desktop: 30% IVT, against 13% for Chrome

 INVALID TRAFFIC RATE BY AD PLATFORM (LUNIO 2026)